Fraud, Waste and Abuse (FWA), Misuse of Information and Impermissible Disclosures

 The Senior Whole Health reputation for integrity and continued success depends on each of us being honest and following all laws and regulations.
 Fraud, dishonesty, or criminal conduct on the part of any employee, officer, director, or anyone doing business with the company will not be tolerated.

 Senior Whole Health employees are expected to report any incidents of fraud, waste, or non-compliance.
 Supervisors are required to set an ethical example for their employees.
-Employees are encouraged to first address any compliance, HIPAA, fraud, waste and abuse, etc. questions or concerns they might have with their Supervisor.
-However, if you do not feel comfortable discussing your issue(s) with your supervisor or manager, you may call the Compliance Hotline or make a report through seniorwholehealth.ethicspoint.com.* The Compliance Hotline is available twenty-four (24) hours per day, 365 days per year.
+Employees are encouraged to first address any compliance, HIPAA, fraud, waste or abuse questions or concerns to your supervisor first.
+However, if you don't feel comfortable discussing it with your supervisor or manager, you may call the anonymous compliance hotline 24 hours a day, 365 days a year.

 All reports are handled confidentially and the reporter is protected from any form of retaliation.
 Anyone attempting to retaliate against an employee who makes a report or calls the Hotline in good faith will be subject to disciplinary action, up to and including termination of employment.